cxj/json_utf8/README.md

 This library (json\_utf8) attempts to make life easier for the rest of us using UTF-8 strings.

-json\utf8 is a simple JSON library written in C++.
-It is designed to be simple to use.
+json\_utf8 is a simple JSON library written in C++.
+It is designed to be easy to use.

 The library consists of 2 classes - JSON and JSONValue.
 The JSON class acts